 The organisation is overseen by a board of trustees with fiduciary responsibilities and financial and audit oversight.
-Three specialist External Advisory committees (ESACs) advise the IVCC Executive Committee on project inception, progression and termination.
-The IVCC staff, who make up the Executive Committee, are responsible for strategic and day to day management of the programme, high level project monitoring and stakeholder liaison.
-The CEO, Professor Janet Hemingway, is a world renowned leader in vector biology and insecticide resistance and has delegated day-to-day management responsibility of the charitable company on behalf of the trustees.
+External Advisory committees (ESACs) advise the IVCC Executive Committee on project inception, progression and termination.
+The IVCC staff, who make up the Leadership Team, are responsible for strategic and day to day management of the programme, high level project monitoring and stakeholder liaison.
+The CEO, Nick Hamon, joined the organisation in 2013 and has a PhD in insect ecology and population dynamics, and a bachelor's degree in applied zoology.
+He has worked for several Fortune 500 companies involved in new product and business development in agriculture, public health and environmental science.
+He has delegated day-to-day management responsibility of the charitable company on behalf of the trustees.